Colophon

 The site doesn't use resources from other domains and there are no referral links or cookies.
 Most pages only load two resources by default: the HTML itself and the stylesheet.
 The logo and other icons are stored as SVG data URIs in the CSS.

 The only analytics are from my hosting provider, Netlify, which ostensibly uses log scraping.
-JavaScript is only run on-demand after clicking on the search icon.
+JavaScript is only loaded and run on-demand after clicking on the search icon.

 Internals